kammitama5/kammitama5.github.io/_posts/2018-6-3-Sunday-June-3rd.md

 - Pi-calculus vs Rho-Calculus

  <img src="/images/lconf18_/mike.png" width="500">

+- I really really enjoyed this talk, also.
+I'm not into crypto, but it was fascinating.
+  I also enjoyed the historical references (to Hilbert and Turing, Church and Leibniz).
+- Too bad his shop is in Scala, though :P
 - calculus - comes from pebble (counting with pebbles)
 - notation and method of applying that notation
 - reflective calculus